Cyanne-Jones/Indigov-Challenge/README.md

 ## Thoughts for more additions if I had all the time in the world
 - A real relational database back end
+- Something like GraphQL/Apollo to ensure type-safety across front and back end
-- Authentication between the front and backends, this challenges uses mock data, but this is plenty of PII to secure with care in real life!
+- Authentication between the front and backends, this challenges uses mock data, but this is plenty of PII to secure with care in real life
 - Sign in between different representatives
-- Testing for all back end service layer functions
+- Test suites for back end service layer functions
 - End-to-end testing of user flows using Playwright or Cypress
 - Deployment